 Clark Hall Pub

-Integrated Learning Centre Constables (iCons)

 The Tea Room

 The Director of Services shall be responsible for ensuring that all service employees of the Engineering Society are properly trained, tracked, and comfortable during their employment.

 The Director of Services will act as a resource for both staff and management and will also mediate problems that exist between these two groups.